-The public is invited to a reception 6 p.m. to 8 p.m.
-Thursday, January 14, at the gallery.
-Refreshments will be served.
+The public is invited to an artist’s reception 6 p.m. to 8 p.m.
+Thursday, December 15, in the gallery.
+Refreshments will be served; no registration required.

 The Fond du Lac Public Library will be transformed into a holiday wonderland, with rooms of fun and creative activities for families and a visit from a Christmas VIP, from 4 p.m. to 7 p.m.
 Wednesday, December 7.
 The event is free; no registration required.

 Crafters will color Shrinky Dinks designs, bake them in the Idea Studio oven and leave with brightly colored Christmas ornaments at the 1 p.m.
 Saturday, December 10, Crafternoon program at the Fond du Lac Public Library.
 The program is free; all supplies provided.